Renmusxd/RustQIP/README.md

 *PRs welcome*

+_Note: Currently undergoing a large rewrite, the examples below are valid for the crates.io versions of the library but are out of date for the bleeding edge_

 # Example (CSWAP)

 Here's an example of a small circuit where two groups of Registers are swapped conditioned on a third.
 This circuit is very small, only three operations plus a measurement, so the boilerplate can look quite large in comparison, but that setup provides the ability to construct circuits easily and safely when they do get larger.

 ```rust
 use qip::*;